• Our academic advisor is located in Sycamore Hall 332.

 Subscribe to the Undergraduate e-mail list

-If you would like to be added to the Religious Studies list serve in order to hear about upcoming events, departmental news, and other related items, please email Will Smith and he'll be happy to add you to the list.
+If you would like to be added to the Religious Studies list serve in order to hear about upcoming events, departmental news, and other related items, please email the office, firstname.lastname@example.org and we will be happy to add you to the list.

 This organization provides students with opportunities to socialize, plan events, and serve the community with other students and faculty interested in religious studies.